ElsomaUwe/ElsomaUwe/README.md

 developer / engineer at Elsoma GmbH

-my expertise and interestes comprises following programming languages and environments, neglecting outdated stuff like Pascal, doors, Innovator, PVCS, AVR Assembler.
+my expertise and interestes comprises following programming languages and environments, neglecting outdated stuff like Pascal, doors, Innovator, PVCS, PIC,AVR and MC51 Assembler...
 Based on this experience i try to meet your expectations and to solve your individual technical problem.
 - Matlab, Simulink, Stateflow for system design and evalutation